Get Your Free Consultation

-At Ruhl Insurance we have markets for most all types of commercial use vehicles.
-Depending on the mileage radius and the type of cargo you are hauling (including whether or not you are hauling for others), the company options may become more, or less limited.
+At Ruhl Insurance, we have markets for almost all types of commercial use vehicles.
+Depending on the mileage radius and the type of cargo you are hauling (including whether or not you are hauling for others), the company options may become more, or less, limited.
 Providing all applicable information to your agent can help in placing your business auto insurance coverage with a carrier who can properly insure all your risk exposures.

 What specific coverages do I need for my business autos?

 Specific coverages are written on a Business Auto Insurance Policy by adding "symbols" to the policy.
 For example, hired and non-owned vehicle liability coverage can be placed on a policy by adding symbols 8 and 9.
 If you are renting or borrowing a vehicle, or your employee used their own vehicle on behalf of your business, symbols 8 and 9 should be added to your policy to avoid coverage gaps and uncovered claims.
 Other symbols apply to different situations and your individual needs can be determined through a detailed conversation with a Ruhl Insurance Agent.

 How many vehicles and drivers will Ruhl Insurance insure?